Ghanem10/chess-game/README.md

 |    .____ Server.JS

 ```
 # Features supported in the application:

-* Client:
+## Client:
 * Engine & gameplay: player vs. an engine or multiple players.

-* ChessComponent:
+## ChessComponent:
 - Record moves after the game is ended.
 - Block check when the king is in danger.
 - Show possible moves for the pieces - on the grab.
 - Capture the enemy piece when the king is in check.
-    - Castling, Checkmate and stelmate.
+- Castling, Checkmate, and stalemate.

-** TOADD: Resign, offer a draw.
+- **TO ADD:** Resign, offer a draw.

-* Timer:
+## Timer:
 - Who runs out of time loses.
-    ** TOADD: - timer with increment.
+- **TO ADD:** Timer with increment.
-    - list of timers/options.
+- List of timers/options.

-    * SideBar - context provider (react hooks):
+## SideBar - context provider (React hooks):
 - Update the square's colors.

-* Authentication:
+## Authentication:
 - Login and register with JWT.
-    - Authenticate with login providers, Github, and Google.
+- Authenticate with login providers: Github and Google.

-* Profile:
+## Profile:
 - Update the player's status/ranking after every game.
-    - Losses and wins as well as the total points he has.
+- Losses and wins as well as the total points they have.

-* Server:
+## Server:
-    - WS server for simulating the player's moves
+- WS server for simulating the player's moves.
-    - real-time updates.
+- Real-time updates.
-    - creating a room for each player.
+- Creating a room for each player.
-    - ranking system for matching online players.
+- Ranking system for matching online players.

-* DB:
+## DB:
-* Schema Mongoose:
+### Schema Mongoose:
 - Write and read from HTTP requests.
 - Save player info "ranking" after every game.

 # README.md updates